aws/aws-security-services-best-practices/docs/en/guides/inspector/index.md

 You can integrate Amazon Inspector directly in CI/CD tools such as Jenkins.
 For [Jenkins](https://docs.aws.amazon.com/inspector/latest/user/cicd-jenkins.html) and [TeamCity](https://docs.aws.amazon.com/inspector/latest/user/cicd-teamcity.html) tools Inspector has dedicated plugins that can be installed so you can add vulnerability scanning directly into these pipelines.
 These plugins can be used as a pass or fail mechanism based on finding severities.

+For AWS-native pipelines, [AWS CodePipeline offers a built-in InspectorScan action](https://docs.aws.amazon.com/inspector/latest/user/cicd-inspector-codepipeline-actions.html) that scans source code repositories and container images as part of your pipeline execution.
+This is the simplest path for teams already using CodePipeline — no plugin installation required, and scans can be configured to pass or fail pipeline executions based on vulnerability count and severity thresholds.

 If Amazon Inspector does not provide plugins for your CI/CD solution, you can create your own [custom CI/CD integration](https://docs.aws.amazon.com/inspector/latest/user/scanning-cicd.html) using a combination of the Amazon Inspector SBOM Generator and the Amazon Inspector Scan API.

+### Code Security

+Amazon Inspector [Code Security](https://aws.amazon.com/about-aws/whats-new/2025/06/amazon-inspector-code-security-shift-security-development) extends vulnerability detection into your source code repositories by integrating directly with source code management (SCM) tools such as GitHub and GitLab.
+Code Security provides three capabilities: static application security testing (SAST) for analyzing application source code, software composition analysis (SCA) for evaluating third-party dependencies, and infrastructure as code (IaC) scanning for validating infrastructure definitions such as CloudFormation and Terraform templates.

+This is a significant shift-left capability — rather than discovering vulnerabilities only after code is deployed to EC2, Lambda, or ECR, Code Security catches issues during development.
+For organizations that already use Inspector for runtime scanning, enabling Code Security closes the gap between when a vulnerability is introduced (at commit time) and when it would otherwise be detected (at deployment or post-deployment).
+Connect your SCM repositories through the Inspector console to get started.

+For teams that need deeper context-aware analysis beyond standard SAST/SCA/IaC scanning, the AWS Security Agent (currently in preview) goes further.
+The Security Agent can ingest your existing documents — architecture diagrams, threat models, design documents — alongside your source code to perform contextually aware testing that chains vulnerabilities together and validates exploits, significantly reducing false positives.
+It also provides automated code remediation.
+Where Inspector Code Security answers "does this code have known vulnerabilities?", the Security Agent answers "given everything I know about this application's architecture and threat landscape, what are the real, exploitable risks and how do I fix them?"

 ### CIS Scans